XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 ### Optional CLI flags

 - `python3 bot.py --force-sync` – Force a full slash-command resync even if commands already exist in Discord.
 Handy after you change command definitions and want them refreshed immediately.
 - Supply your `pdccws_p` cookie at runtime or set it in `.env` as `PDC`.
-The slash commands will fall back to the `.env` value if you omit the cookie argument.
+The add/remove slash commands will fall back to the `.env` value if you omit the cookie argument.
-- Need to hit a different PlayStation account?
-Provide an `NPSSO` value in the slash command, otherwise the `.env` `NPSSO` is used.
+- Cart commands generate NPSSO tokens automatically; no manual NPSSO input is required for add/remove flows.
 - Legacy prefix commands mirror the slash commands but always use the credentials in `.env`.
 Set `PREFIX` in `.env` (default `$`) if you want to change it.

 The bot auto-syncs commands in every guild listed in `GUILD_ID` on startup and refuses to run in other servers.
 Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them across all configured guilds.